Nutrition You Can Use

 To make matters worse, inflammation may also play a significant role in the development of other diseases – ones that aren’t traditionally related to inflammation.

 This happens because of chronic inflammation, which can be prolonged, often lasting years or even decades.
-For example, Dr. Mercola talks about how inflammation can impact every aspect of your health.
+For example, Dr. Mercola talks about how inflammation can impact every aspect of your health

 That type of inflammation has been linked to the development of a range of diseases, including coronary artery disease, cancer and Alzheimer’s disease (2,3).